Juche Pattern – Instructor Preview & Insights

 Juche Background & Interesting Details

-• For my 5th degree black belt grading in 1993 I decided to perform Juche forwards and then backwards for General Choi.
-Unfortunately, he turned his head and refused to watch the backwards part — but I carried on regardless and still passed the grading when the results were announced.
+- For my 5th degree black belt grading in 1993 I decided to perform Juche forwards and then backwards for General Choi.
+Unfortunately, he turned his head and refused to watch the backwards part — but I carried on anyway….

 Frequently Asked Questions about Juche